© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Old quay and old quay lighthouse is a scheduled monument protected by Historic England under reference 1004593.
 View the official record →

-Old Quay is an ancient monument in Cumberland, England, comprising a historic quay structure and associated lighthouse dating from the post-medieval period.
+Old Quay is an ancient monument in Cumberland, England, comprising the remains of a medieval harbour structure and associated lighthouse.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004593.

 Old quay and old quay lighthouse is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004593.